crocsg/MidiFlower_wifi/README.md

 - Choose a scale (Chromatic, Major, Pentatonic, Blues...)
 - Choose root scale note

-## All options are saved in flash, so you get get the same options on restart
+All options are **saved in flash**, so you get the same options on restart

 # dependencies